emrekazaz-hub/online-shopping-app-full-stack/README.md

 To download and run the project, follow these steps:

-1. Clone the project and server: git clone https://github.com/emrekazaz-hub/online-shopping-app-full-stack.git git clone https://github.com/emrekazaz-hub/online-shopping-server.git
+1. Clone the project :
+    git clone https://github.com/emrekazaz-hub/online-shopping-app-full-stack.git

+2. Clone the server :
+    git clone https://github.com/emrekazaz-hub/online-shopping-server.git

-2. Navigate to the project directory: cd online-shopping-server
+3. Navigate to the project directory: cd online-shopping-server

-3. Install necessary packages: npm install
+4. Install necessary packages: npm install

-4. Run the project:
+5. Run the project:
     npm start

+### INFORMATION
+To run the application correctly, you must first run the server.
+You also need to have a Google Maps API key to add addresses.
+You can generate the API key from: https://developers.google.com/maps

 ## Project Overview

 The project currently serves as a prototype for an online shopping application.
-Products are stored and listed in an array for demonstration purposes.
-Users can browse, search, add/remove items to/from their cart, and manage favorites.

-User information is stored in a PostgreSQL database via a Node.js server.
-Express is used for the server, while Knex is employed for database operations.
-Users can perform actions such as logging in/out, creating new accounts, viewing and updating profile information, and managing card and address details.
-All these operations are currently managed and stored in the database without security measures.
+Its aim is to facilitate users to both sell and purchase products.
+There is an admin panel where sellers can add and sell their products, manage inventory, and view details such as the list of buyers and monthly revenue index.

+Users can search for products, apply filters based on their desired categories, browse through shopping carts, add or remove items from their carts, and manage their favorites.
+Additionally, users can save multiple card and address details in their profiles and proceed to complete their purchases with their selected address and card.
+Upon completion of the purchase, a receipt containing shipping and shopping information is sent to users via email as a PDF file.
+Furthermore, Google Maps API is utilized for the address registration process of users.

 ## Planned Features

+* Adding promotional ads to the home page
 * Implement secure authentication and session management using JWT/cookies.
-* Integrate Google Maps API for address handling.
 * Fetch products from the database and enable special product operations for users with tokens.
 * Enhance the user interface, currently in the prototype stage, with scroll animations (GSAP) and improved layout design.